TCDiff++: An End-to-end Trajectory-Controllable Diffusion Model for Harmonious Music-Driven Group Choreography: Related Work

 \subsection{Multi-dancer Generation}

 Multi-dancer generation is an emerging field in its early stages.
 To our knowledge, few studies \citep{dany, aioz, gcd, codancers, pdvae, tcdiff} have focused on scenarios with more than two dancers.
 Among them, GDanceR \citep{aioz} and GCD \citep{gcd} do not employ any specific structures to address motion representation imbalance, leading to dancer ambiguity.
 CoDancers~\citep{codancers} splits group motions into single-dancer motions to achieve scalability by incrementally adding dancers to the formation.
 As a result, this division causes the models to acquire only local information, leading to suboptimal group visual effects.
 TCDiff~\citep{tcdiff} is our previous version, a two-stage framework that first predicts dancers' coordinates and then generates corresponding movements based on obtained coordinates.
 This separation preserves global formation features and ensures distinct trajectory coordinates, thus preventing dancer collisions caused by ambiguity.
-However, this two-stage generation process decouples footwork and movement modeling, making it prone to disjointed actions and displacements.
-Therefore, designing a model architecture that can both mitigate dancer ambiguity and simultaneously capture complete global and local information is in urgent need.
-In this paper, we upgrade the previous TCDiff to an end-to-end structure, enabling it to simultaneously capture global and local information.
-Furthermore, to mitigate dancer ambiguity, we modify the components from the original model and integrate new modules into the framework.
-These additions apply additional spatial constraints for further improvement.
+However, the two-stage generation process separates footwork from movement modeling, often leading to disjointed actions and unnatural displacements.
+Therefore, there is an urgent need for a model architecture that can reduce dancer ambiguity while jointly capturing both global and local information.
+In this paper, we upgrade the previous TCDiff into an end-to-end framework capable of learning global and local features simultaneously.
+To further mitigate dancer ambiguity, we modify the original components and introduce new modules that impose additional spatial constraints.